sjoerdbeentjes/biogasboot/contributors/timo.md

 Above I did explain every module/part that I made for this application, now link them to the subjects I followed this minor.
 First I do a short intro for what I've done and then I link to the modules in this repo to see why I think this subject is used in the module.

 ### Web App from Scratch
 I used the principles of JavaScript that I learned in this subject.
-Like object literals and modulair building.
+Like object literals and modular building.
 But it isn't a single page application but every page has got many DOM manipulations that all those pages are 'single pages'.

 #### Linked modules
 * [Config file](#config-file)